Tribute to Claude Bloch, Holocaust survivor, who passed away on December 31, 2023

 Claude Bloch, survivor and great witness of the Shoah, died at the age of 95 on December 31, 2023.

-The Shoah Memorial pays tribute to the memory of Claude Bloch, humble and tireless witness of internment and deportation, and presents its sincere condolences to his family and friends.
+The Shoah Memorial pays tribute to the memory of Claude Bloch, humble and tireless witness of the internment and deportation, and presents its sincere condolences to his family and friends.

 Review the testimony of Claude Bloch, deported from France, survivor (2016)